Hans Otto Roth: Coup d'état and subsequent memorandums

-On 23 August 1944, the day the coup d'état occurred, Roth asked the Saxons and Swabians to be loyal to the Romanian state in order to avoid the stigmatization of the German minorities.
-Then, in September, Roth urged Romanian-Germans not to flee the country calling for loyalty to the state of Romania, especially since many Swabians were leaving after the Nazi "Swabian Self-Protection" organization intimidated and frightened Swabians to evacuate Banat.
-On 27 October, he signed a memorandum which pointed out the danger of punishing all Romanian-Germans Hitler supporters, saying people who were not guilty were dragged, and he added that "the seducers and the seduced will be judged by the same measure".
+On 23 August 1944, the day of the Romanian coup d'état, Roth asked the Saxons and Swabians to be loyal to the Romanian state in order to avoid the stigmatization of the German minorities.
+Then, in September, Roth urged Romanian-Germans not to flee the country and called for loyalty to the state of Romania, especially since many Swabians were leaving after the Nazi "Swabian Self-Protection" organization intimidated and frightened Swabians to evacuate Banat.
+On 27 October, Roth signed a memorandum which argued there was danger in punishing all Romanian-German supporters of Hitler, saying people who were not guilty were dragged, and he added that "the seducers and the seduced will be judged by the same measure".
 A few days later, on 31 October, Roth submitted another memorandum asking for the peaceful transfer of Protestant denominational schools to the German minority, explaining that the Nazis annexed the evangelical church through forceful means.
 He issued his final memorandum on 1 November, saying that innocent people were paying the price for the "disastrous policies of the former leaders", and asked Romanians to look at the long historical coexistence of Romanians and Romanian-Germans.

-Soon after, in 1944, Romanian authorities debated arresting Roth.
-Artur Phleps encouraged his arrest after the coup, calling Roth and his supporters "communist friendly" because they had sought to prevent the evacuation of the Saxon population to Germany.
-The German diplomat in Romania, Reichel, stated that he was opposed to Phelps's view because he thought that Roth was standing by for the reoccupation of Romania by the German army, a view that Joachim von Ribbentrop supported.
-In September 1945 he was accused in multiple private letters of being the person behind the split in the Nazi movement in 1935, with Roth responding that there was nothing that stood between the generations just a line with Nazism.

-Through the church, Roth tries to establish an informal Saxon representation and inform Saxons about the situation in Romania in 1948.
-Writing in 1948, Roth blamed the SS for the conscription and deportation of ethnic Germans to the SS, which he called "the most serious mistake in Saxon history".
-He, at the time, feared a connection could be made between the Saxons and SS and that they would pay for it, and so he begged West Germany to help.
+Through the Evangelical Church of the Augsburg Confession, Roth tried to establish an informal Saxon representation and inform Saxons about the situation in Romania in 1948.
+Writing in 1948, Roth blamed the SS actions of 1943, which conscripted ethnic Germans into military service with the approval of the Romanian government, calling it "the most serious mistake in Saxon history".
+He feared that any association between the Saxons and paramilitary activity would lead to further reprisals against the Saxons that still lived in Romania, who are already lost their farmland as punishment for the 1943 SS conscriptions, so he asked West Germany to help prevent this.